 Likert scale questions allow people to express their individual opinion without allowing them free rein with a text box.

-You can choose to analyze the data you gather from your Likert scale questions using a median/mode, which will often prove the most useful, or on a bar or pie chart which will be best if you need to use the data at-a-glance.
-(Or, if you use our platform – we’ll display the at-a-glance results for you on your dashboard!)
+You can choose to analyze the data you gather from your Likert scale questions using a median/mode, which will often prove the most useful.

-An odd number of points or responses will allow them room to sit on the fence, whereas an even number will force them to come down on one side of the fence or the other.
+An odd number of points or responses will let the respondents sit on the fence.
+Whereas, an even number will force them to come down on one side of the fence or the other.